 The first 3 are with around S/.45 for a main course a bit expensive, but only for Huanchaco:

-Mochica, bit less expensive but also good food and service, stylish interior and opens sometimes in the evening.
+Mochica, bit less expensive but also good food and service, stylish interior and sometimes opens in the evening.

 El Sombrero, popular with tour agencies because of their price/ quality rate for their food, often, but not always open in the evening.

-La Esquina, grew in 10 years from a small one story corner restaurant to a medium sized 3 story restaurant because of the quality of their BBQ seafood and ceviche.
+La Esquina grew in 10 years from a small one-story corner restaurant to a medium sized 3 story restaurant because of the quality of their BBQ seafood and ceviche.
 Opens each day from lunch until 22:00 h, or even midnight, depending on the season.

 Lighthouse, this Argentinian restaurant has good BBQ food and service and is for those who don’t like fish.

-Casa Tere, this good Italian pizza restaurant has also some great pictures of old Huanchaco on the walls.
+Casa Tere, this good Italian pizza restaurant also has some great pictures of old Huanchaco on the walls.